pyxelr/dark-google-calendar/README.md

 # Dark Google Calendar

 Dark theme for Google Calendar that works with the new design.
-Hit me up with any hints if something could be improved.

 ## Preview